DRUMS Theory · Quantum Foundations · April 2026

 9. Physical Interpretation

-Entanglement is not a mysterious connection but a consequence of:
+Entanglement is not a mysterious non-local connection but a consequence of:

 10. Final Interpretation

-Thus, quantum correlations reflect underlying field coherence rather than nonlocal signaling.
+"Quantum correlations reflect underlying field coherence rather than non-local signaling.
+The superfluid connects what geometry separates."